fdsayre/fdsayre.github.io/_posts/2025-08-15-a-carrier-bag-sabbatical.md

 ---
-title: A Carrier Bag Sabbatical
+title: "Making in the Chthulucene: A Carrier Bag Sabbatical"
 date: 2025-08-15
 layout: single
 categories: